RianKhanafi/restfulapi-pointofsale/README.md

-# About therestfulapi-pointofsale
+# About the restfulapi-pointofsale
-therestfulapi-pointofsale is the ecommerce application
+the restfulapi-pointofsale is the ecommerce application

 # How to use it
 - clone or download this repository https://github.com/RianKhanafi/restfulapi-pointofsale.git